dylan-lang/opendylan/sources/app/windows-resource-example/README.txt

 Each command message contains its ID.
-When menus and other UI objects are created through resources, those objects get assigned the IDs which are later used to identify them when a COMMAND message is recieved (when controls are created "by hand" the "menuID" slot in the window structure is used for this purpose).
+When menus and other UI objects are created through resources, those objects get assigned the IDs which are later used to identify them when a COMMAND message is received (when controls are created "by hand" the "menuID" slot in the window structure is used for this purpose).

 Another important part of the architecture is that those COMMAND